Student Loans - Part II

 by Doyle Ranstrom on May 11, 2019

-I do feel bad for these students.
+There has been a lot of publicity about very wealthy parents who are bribing college personal at some elite Universities to get their sons or daughters accepted into the institution.
+I do feel bad for the children of these parents.
 Their whole life they have lived in privilege being told by their parents they are bright talented individuals.
 Then one morning they wake up and find out their parents think they are, to put in delicately, the least talented French Fry in the happy meal.
 In fact, their parents thought so poorly of them, they spend tens of thousands to hundreds of thousands of dollars to get them into college.
 They actually spend more money trying to get their child into college than at the college.

 Part of the parent’s rationale is they wanted their child to attend an elite University.
 With this disclaimer, I did not attend an elite college nor would I have been able to get into one coming out of high school, I have never thought attending an elite college or University had anything to do with long term financial success, making a contribution or enjoying life.
 I have met some very bright people with elite educations.
 I have met others who I considered to be opposite of bright.
 In 2018, a member of the US House of Representatives on the Science, Space, and Technology Committee suggested at a Committee meeting that rising sea levels was due to rocks falling into the ocean.
 He attended what would be considered an elite University.
 Maybe his parents paid to get him admitted also.